roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-06 ****** byStoryTeller07© Susan took a glass of milk and a cookies to Bernice's room.
+Susan took a glass of milk and a cookies to Bernice's room.
 Though she was being ignored, Susan sat next to her on the bed.
 It wasn't unexpected to find the woman reading a glossy teen magazine, after all, that was all there was in her room.
 She was small and light boned, looking fragile and hurt.
 She looked sorry for herself, which was understandable.

  "Don't worry, I won't tell Paul," Susan smiled.